MRo47/MistyGro/README.md

 An aeroponics/fogponics planter to monitor and study crop growth and yeild.
 Has a Flutter based app to monitor daily stats.

 - Made to be hacked
-- Open source hardware and software with docs
+- Open source hardware and software with documentation

 <img src="Images/system.jpg" alt="system" width="600"/>